OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 And also remember to update your framework to the newest version, with all possible bug fixes, as soon as possible.

+## Bonus Rule \#6: Use Trusted Types

+[Trusted Types](https://developers.google.com/web/updates/2019/02/trusted-types) are a new API in Chrome that essentially provides taint analysis.
+In other words, it ensures that you don't use untrusted, user-submitted data where you shouldn't.

+Trusted Types is experimental in Chrome.

 # XSS Prevention Rules Summary

 | Data Type | Context                                  | Code Sample                                                                                                        | Defense                                                                                                                                                                                        |